shehrbanossfv08-eng/global-data-jobs-dashboard/README.md

 🧮 Formulas and Functions
 ❎ Data Validation

-##Data Jobs Dataset
+## Data Jobs Dataset
 The dataset used for this project contains real-world data science job information from 2023.
 The dataset is available via my Excel course, which provides a foundation for analyzing data using Excel.
 It includes detailed information on:

-👨‍💼 Job titles
+. 👨‍💼 Job titles
-💰 Salaries
+. 💰 Salaries
-📍 Locations
+. 📍 Locations
-🛠️ Skills
+. 🛠️ Skills